Hedgerow Theatre: History

 Hedgerow was founded in 1923 by New York-based director and actor Jasper Deeter in Rose Valley, less than 3 miles from Media and Swarthmore.
-The theatre itself, originally a grist-mill built in 1840, seats 144 spectators after a reconstruction designed by architect Will Price.
-Other sources note, however, that the Theatre building was "erected in 1807 as a snuff mill and later rebuilt as a handweaving mill."
+The theatre building, originally a gristmill built in 1840, seats 108 spectators after an early twentieth-century reconstruction designed by architect William Lightfoot Price.
+Other sources note, however, that the Theatre building was "erected in 1807 as a snuff mill and later rebuilt as a hand-weaving mill."
 It is a contributing structure in the Rose Valley Historic District.
-Hedgerow's green room showcases a staircase and table designed by Wharton Esherick, an acclaimed American craftsman and a one-time set designer for Hedgerow.
-Located a half mile from the theatre is Hedgerow House, used as housing for the residential company members as well as a rehearsal space, school, and office, accompanied by the costume and prop shops.
+Hedgerow's green room once showcased a staircase and table designed by Wharton Esherick, an acclaimed American craftsman.
+Located a half mile from the theatre is Hedgerow House, once used as housing for the residential company members as well as a rehearsal space, school, and office, accompanied by the costume and prop shops.